-I really love fermented green bean pickles.
-Salty, tangy, delicious and great source of probiotics.
-Best of all, fermenting green beans is an easy, no-cook way to store this garden vegetable.
+I really love fermented green beans.
+Salty, tangy, and delicious.
+They’re a great source of probiotics.
+Best of all, fermenting green beans is an easy, no-cook way to preserve this garden vegetable.

 How to serve fermented green bean pickles